 State, federal and local agencies are working to advance a transformational, watershed-wide approach to increase river flows, restore ecosystems and strengthen water supply reliability across the state.

-The approach -- sometimes referred to as the “Voluntary Agreements” because parties came together to propose it, is a comprehensive, multi-year solution that brings together dozens of water agencies with the state and federal governments to pool resources and take concrete actions to provide targeted river flows and expand habitat in the Sacramento and San Joaquin Rivers and Bay Delta.
-These environmental improvements are guided by scientific monitoring and collaborative decision making.
+The approach -- sometimes referred to as the “Voluntary Agreements” is a comprehensive, multi-year solution that brings together local, state, and federal partners to pool resources and take concrete actions to increase river flows and expand habitat in the Sacramento and San Joaquin Rivers, their tributaries, and the Bay-Delta.

-The agreements, if approved by the State Water Board as an implementation pathway for an updated Bay-Delta Plan, could help state agencies meet requirements to protect beneficial uses in the Sacramento and San Joaquin watersheds.
 Through this approach, California would dedicate a large quantity of water to the environment and restore 45,000 acres of aquatic habitat for fish and other animals.
+Guided by scientific monitoring and collaborative decision making, this new approach allows water managers to adapt operations based on real-time conditions and enable broad coordination across watersheds to manage flows for maximal benefits.

-The agreements provide a promising pathway to protect and restore our environment, enable California’s economy to thrive, and provide a foundation for a more resilient future.
-When it comes to water in California,now is the timetobridge our differences in pursuit of sustainable solutions that meet our state’s needs.
+The agreements, if approved by the State Water Resources Control Board as an implementation pathway for an updated Bay-Delta Plan, would help meet requirements to protect beneficial uses in the Sacramento and San Joaquin watersheds.
+This approach provides a promising pathway to protect and restore our environment, enable California’s economy to thrive, and provide a foundation for a more resilient future as climate change increases uncertainty and drives extreme conditions.
+When it comes to water in California, now is the time to bridge our differences in the pursuit of sustainable solutions that meet our state’s needs.

 Commitments by participating water agencies generate hundreds of thousands of acre-feet of water dedicated for environmental purposes that will be adaptively managed to benefit native fish populations and habitats and dedicated to Delta outflow.
 The amount of this environmental water flow varies depending on how dry or wet a year becomes, with over 800,000 acre-feet in some years.
 Much of this water can be flexibly managed based on timing and season to increase instream flows and Delta outflows, and test biological hypotheses while reducing impacts to water supplies.